 Types of Incontinence

 Incontinence is the inability to control either urine or fecal elimination.
-Urinary incontinence affects about 25 million Americans -- more women than men.
+Urinary incontinence affects about 25 million Americans -- 75 to 85% are women.
 It happens when you lose urine by accident.
 There are several different types of urinary incontinence.

 Causes of stress incontinence include pregnancy and childbirth, which cause stretching and weakening of the pelvic floor muscles.
 Other factors may also increase the risk for stress incontinence, such as being overweight, obesity, prostate surgery, and certain medications.